Skip to main content

 Late assignments will be reduced by 20% if received within one week of the due date.
 Assignments received later than one week will be reduced by one letter grade.
 All work must be completed to receive credit for the course.
 Missing assignments will result in a failing grade, so please catch up if you get behind.
 No late work will be accepted after the course end date.

-LGBTQ chosen names, personal pronouns*, restroom locations
+LGBTQ, chosen names, personal pronouns, restroom locations*

-Everyone has the right to be addressed by the name and pronouns that correspond to their gender identity, including non-binary pronouns (e.g., they/them/theirs, ze/zir/zirs).
-View Central Michigan University’s chosen name policy and thename change form.
+Everyone has the right to be addressed by the name and pronouns that correspond to their gender identity, including non-binary pronouns (e.g., they/them/theirs).
 Rosters do not list pronouns, so while you are not obligated to do so, you may indicate the pronouns you use so that I do not make assumptions based on your name and/or appearance/self-presentation.
-Chosen names and pronouns are to be respected at all times in the classroom.
-Mistakes in addressing one another may happen, so I encourage an environment of openness to correction and learning.
-I will not, however, tolerate repeated comments that disrespect or antagonize students who have indicated pronouns or a chosen name.
-Chosen names and personal pronouns may evolve over time, so if at any point during the semester you would like to be addressed differently, please let me know.
+Chosen names and pronouns are to be respected at all times in the classroom (access Central Michigan University's name change policies and forms).

 LGBTQ equality statement*

 I am firmly committed to diversity and equality in all areas of campus life.
 In this class, I will work to promote an anti-discriminatory environment where LGBTQ students feel safe and welcome.
 I recognize that discrimination can be direct or indirect and take place at both institutional and personal levels.
 I believe that such discrimination is unacceptable, and I am committed to providing equality of opportunity for all by eliminating any and all discrimination, harassment, bullying, or victimization.
-If you need additional support or access to resources, please reach out to the Director of the Office of LGBTQ Services & Gender Equity Programs, Shannon Jolliff-Dettore
+If you need additional support or access to resources, please reach out to the Director of the Office of LGBTQ Services & Gender Equity Programs.

 Library and research services